Hebron-Ben Nevis oil field

 Hebron Oil Field, located off the coast of Newfoundland, is the fourth field to come on to production in the Jeanne d'Arc Basin.
 Discovered in 1981 and put online in 2017, the Hebron field is estimated to contain over 700 million barrels of producible hydrocarbons.
 The field is contained within a fault-bounded Mesozoic rift basin called the Jeanne d'Arc Basin.

 Location

 The Hebron Oil Field is located off the coast of eastern Canada in Newfoundland in the Grand Banks.
 It resides 350 kilometers southeast of St. John's in the Jeanne d'Arc Basin which covers roughly 8000 square kilometers.
 It is part of a larger oil field structure consisting of the Hibernia, White Rose, and Terra Nova oil fields.
 The main oil rig sits at 92 meters of water.

 Tectonic overview of the Jeanne d'Arc Basin

 The Hebron Oil field formed as result of the early Mesozoic break up Pangea.
-Prior to break up the northern part of Africa was connected to what is now Newfoundland.
+Prior to break up the Iberian Peninsula was connected to what is now Newfoundland.
 At the break up a passive rift margin formed due to the creation of the Atlantic Ocean.
 Three major phases of Mesozoic Rifting phases occurred that affected the formation of the Hebron Oil field and Jeanne d'Arc Basin.